-- 8.7.
-All applications which meet the eligibility criteria will be assessed and merit ranked using all the assessment criteria. - 8.8.
-If We consider that an application is incomplete We may in Our absolute discretion decide to recommend that the application not be approved for a grant. - 8.9.
-If We consider that an application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research, We will in Our absolute discretion decide to recommend that the application not be approved for a grant. - 8.10.
-Your application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how well it addresses the Intelligence Challenges or National Security Challenges; - c. how it is ranked against other applications; and - d. whether it provides value for money (as defined in the Glossary). - 8.11.
-We may request additional information during the assessment process, which does not change the nature of your application. - 8.12.
-The assessment process includes the following steps. - a.
+- 9.5 All applications which meet the eligibility criteria will be assessed and merit ranked using all the assessment criteria. - 9.6 If We consider that an application is incomplete We may in Our discretion decide to recommend that the application not be approved for a grant. - 9.7 If We consider that an application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research 2018, We will in Our discretion decide to recommend that the application not be approved for a grant. - 9.8 Your application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how well it addresses the Intelligence Challenges or National Security Challenges; - c. how it is ranked against other applications; and - d. whether it provides value for money (as defined in the Glossary). - 9.9 We, ONI or Defence-NSSTC may request additional information during the assessment process, which does not change the nature of your application. - 9.10 The assessment process includes the following steps. - a.
 We assign applications to General Assessors. - Applications are assigned to Detailed Assessors.
-In assigning assessors, We may take requests not to assess into account (see below for further information on this process). - c.
+In assigning assessors, We may take requests not to assess into account (see below for further information on this process).

+- c.
 Detailed Assessors provide assessments to Us.
-Assessments include scores and written comments against assessment criteria and advice on the extent to which the application addresses one or more Challenge or Priority for each application. - d.
-Applicants are provided with Detailed Assessors' comments and are invited to submit a rejoinder (see below for further information on this process). - e.
+Assessments include scores and written comments against assessment criteria and advice on the extent to which the application addresses one or more Challenge or Priority for each application. - f.
+Applicants are provided with Detailed Assessors' comments and are invited to submit a rejoinder (see below for further information on this process). - d.
 Applications, scores and comments provided in the detailed assessments and the applicant's rejoinder are provided to the General Assessors for consideration.
-General Assessors assign their own scores against the assessment criteria. - f.
-The SAC meets to discuss the ranking of each application relative to other applications and determines funding recommendations including advice to the ARC on the extent to which the application addresses one or more Challenge or Priority. - g.
-The ARC provides a ranked list of eligible applications against each of the Intelligence Challenges to ONI, with advice on the extent to which the application addresses the Intelligence Challenges, the level of funding, and duration of each fundable application. - h.
-The ONI, in consultation with the Australian National Intelligence Community, reviews the ranked list of applications to determine which applications to fund based on the fit with the Intelligence Challenges, the National Intelligence Community's priority research needs, Australia's national interest, including national security, proposals already funded and available funding.

-- i.
-The ARC provides a ranked list of eligible applications against each of the National Security Challenges to the NSSTC, with advice on the extent to which the application addresses the National Security Challenges, the level of funding, and duration of each fundable application. - j.
-The NSSTC reviews the ranked list of applications to determine which applications to fund based on the fit with the National Security Challenges, NSSTC current program of research, Australia's national interest, including national security, proposals already funded and available funding.
+General Assessors assign their own scores against the assessment criteria. - e.
+The SAC meets to discuss the ranking of each application relative to other applications and determines funding recommendations including advice to the ARC on the extent to which the application addresses one or more Challenge or Priority. - f.
+The ARC provides a ranked shortlist of eligible and meritorious applications to ONI, with advice on the extent to which the application addresses the Intelligence Challenges, the level of funding, and duration of each fundable application. - g.
+The ONI, in consultation with the Australian National Intelligence Community, reviews the ranked list of applications to determine which applications to fund based on the fit with the Intelligence Challenges, the National Intelligence Community's priority research needs, Australia's national interest, including national security, applications already funded and available funding. - h.
+The ARC provides a ranked shortlist of eligible and meritorious applications to the Defence NSSTC, with advice on the extent to which the application addresses the National Security Challenges, the level of funding, and duration of each fundable application. - i.
+The Defence NSSTC reviews the ranked list of applications to determine which applications to fund based on the fit with the National Security Challenges, Defence -NSSTC current program of research, Australia's national interest, including national security, applications already funded and available funding.